-a and -r has been extended,

 We can compare these two files by calling numdiff

-(the name of the program must be written lower case !)
+(the name of the program must be written lower case!)

-and passing it file1 and file2 as arguments:
+and passing it file1

 numdiff file1 file2